Digitalist-Open-Cloud/Matomo-Plugin-RebelOIDC/README.md

 ## Sync users

-### Keycloak user import
+### Keycloak

-A console command can be used to sync users from Keycloak to Matomo:
+A console command can be used to sync users from Keycloak to Matomo.
+While this is not using OIDC, it is something that could be used to import or sync your users to Matomo to be able to set user permissions etc. If you rerun the Keycloak sync, and user already exists, it will not import it again.

 ```sh
 ./console rebeloidc:keycloak-sync --url=keycloak.url --realm=A-realm --client=a-keycloak-service-account --secret=a-secret